docs-builder

 2. Run docs-builder

 Run the docs-builder binary with the serve command to build and serve the content set to http://localhost:3000.
-Specify the path to the docset.yml file that you want to build with -p.
+If necessary, specify the path to the docset.yml file that you want to build with -p.

 For example: